radiospiel/pipe2me/README.md

 ### Running tests

-    cd api
+The server comes with tests of its own.
+To run tests, you must, of course configure and setup this package:

+    # setup the server software
     bundle install
-    cd ..
-    cd client/ruby
+    bundle exec rake configure
-    bundle install
+    bundle exec rake install:dependencies

-    cd ../..
+and then run the tests via rake:

+    # run the server tests
-    cd test
+    bundle exec rake test

-    ./run
+You should also run the tests in the pipe2me-client package.
+See there for more details.

+### Contributing

-### Contributing & Licensing
+### Licensing

-#### server software licensing

-**The pipe2me server software** is released to you under the terms of the "GNU Affero General Public License, version 3".
+This software is released to you under the terms of the "GNU Affero General Public License, version 3".
 (See the file COPYING.AGPL for details).
 That means you are free to use, modify, ad redistribute the software **under some conditions** that are laid out in the license.
 In short, you cannot redistribute the software to someone else without giving them the same rights to your modifications that we gave you to our codebase.
-It also means that you cannot run a modified version of the pipe2me server software without letting your user access your modifications under the same terms.
+It also means that you cannot run a modified version of the pipe2me server software without granting access to your modifications under the same terms to the users of your service.

 For more details see the file COPYING.APL, for a more thorough discussion compare [http://en.wikipedia.org/wiki/Affero_General_Public_License](http://en.wikipedia.org/wiki/Affero_General_Public_License).

-This affects all code in the `./api` subtree, unless otherwise stated in the the respective files.

-#### client software licensing

-**The pipe2me client software** is released to you under the terms of the MIT License (MIT), see COPYING.MIT for details.

-This affects all code not in the `./api` subtree, unless otherwise stated in the respective files.
+This affects all code in this repository, with the notable exception of 3rd party code, which could live in the `./vendor` directory.

-#### Contributing
+#### Licensing issues with your contributions

 However, licensing is a slightly different matter if you want to contribute back to the project.

 Because we don't know yet if we stick to the AGPL license for the future, we need you to give us the right to relicense your modifications without having to ask you.
-If you submit a pull request please make sure that you agree to that terms, or else we cannot merge your changes back into the main codebase.
-This sounds complicated, but note that you could (and probably should) license your contributions under the terms of the MIT License.
+If you submit a pull request please make sure that you agree to that, or else we cannot merge your changes back into the main codebase.
+This sounds complicated, but really is not: you could (and probably should) license your contributions under the terms of the MIT License.

 If you feel unsure about this feel free to discuss this issue with us.